zotoio/x-fidelity/README.md

 ```

 Note on rule event types:
-- Events of type "violation" are treated as warnings and do not cause the tool to return an error code.
+- Events of type "warning" are treated as such and do not cause the tool to return an error code.
 - Events of type "fatality" are strictly enforced and will cause the tool to return an error code 1.

 Example of a custom archetype JSON file (`my-custom-archetype.json`):